Elliot-putt/ai-onboarding/README.md

 // Start conversation
 $result = $agent->beginConversation();
-echo $result->firstMessage; // "Hi!
-I'd love to learn more about you.
-What's your name?"
+echo $result->firstMessage; // "Hi there!
+Welcome—I'm here to help get you started.
+To begin, could you please tell me your name?"

 // Chat with the AI
 $response = $agent->chat('John Doe');
-echo $response->content; // "Great to meet you, John!
-What's your email address?"
+echo $response->content; // "Thanks, John!
+Could you please share your email address with me?"

 // Check progress
 $progress = $agent->getProgress();